 What happens in a Reading and Writing Center session?

 Appointments usually begin with the consultant asking you a few questions, such as: “What are you working on?
 What brings you to the Reading and Writing Center today?
 What would you like to focus on during the session?”
 Sessions run best if you come prepared to answer these questions.
 This means reading your paper over before the session and reflecting on your writing so that you may articulate your concerns to the consultant.
 The more engaged you are with the session, the more you can expect to get out of it.

 What kind of writing may I bring?

-You may bring any type of writing (resumes, cover letters, personal statements, essays, lab reports, poems, CURCA posters, senior honors projects, capstones, anything!) at any stage in the process.
+You may bring any type of writing (cover letters, personal statements, essays, lab reports, poems, CURCA posters, senior honors projects, capstones, anything!) at any stage in the process.
 You may even come to the Reading and Writing Center to brainstorm or get help reading challenging texts.
 Getting started on a writing assignment can be challenging, so don’t be afraid to come bounce your ideas off a consultant.
 Consultants can also help you read difficult texts, create outlines, or take notes.